gameherobrine2/The-Aether/README.md

 ## Changes
 - More blocks than in [mine_diver's version](https://github.com/mineLdiver/The-Aether)
 - Some items were added
+- Some entities were added
 - Inventory from original Aether
 - Added Trees and Aerclouds generation
 - Added ores generation
+- All bosses were added